Menu

 What will the money be spent on?

-The School Fund is used for various costs – from repairing roofs (Reception and the library/SEN space being the most recent) to being allocated to cover a budget deficit.
-The use of the School Fund has allowed the Governors to approve staffing decisions and plans for recent years.
+The Head Start fund is used for various costs – from repairing roofs and boilers, to being allocated to cover a budget deficit.
+The use of the Head Start fund has allowed the governors to approve staffing decisions and plans in recent years.

-The Governors review the costs of the School very carefully.
-Over 80% of the costs of the School are spent on the teaching and other staff needed to ensure a rich and quality education.
-We are fortunate to have such experienced and valued members of teaching and support staff that have a direct impact on the children’s education.
+The governors review the costs of the school very carefully.
+Over 80% of the school's costs are spent on the teaching and other staff needed to ensure a rich and high quality education.
+We are fortunate to have such experienced and knowledgeable members of teaching and support staff that have a direct impact on the children’s education.

 How does my child/do my children benefit?

-Without the School Fund supporting the budget, the Governors will have to make decisions that will impact this and therefore impact all children.
+Without the Head Start fund supporting the budget, the governors will have to make difficult decisions that will impact the provision we make for all children.

 What will the money raised get spent on this year?

-We are anticipating a budget deficit of approximately £80k this year.
-Hence the School Fund will be used for this to ensure we do not have to make further cost reductions.
+We are anticipating a budget deficit of approximately £128k this year rising to £177k within 2 years.
+The Head Start fund will be used for this to ensure we do not have to make further cost reductions.

-Hence the School has had to spend money repairing leaking roofs/boilers as the Governors have decided that ongoing leaks etc have a detrimental impact on the educational environment and therefore on the children’s education.
+The Governors have decided that ongoing leaks for example, have a detrimental impact on the educational environment and therefore on the children’s education.
+As a result, the school has had to spend its own money on a range of repairs.

 What difference will I see giving?

-Your child will continue to enjoy a rich and quality education, allowing for a varied enriching curriculum.
+Your child will continue to enjoy a rich and high quality education, with a curriculum and staff team that engage, enrich and inspire.

 Practicalities of the fund